1. What is the WYSL Select Program?

 The following is a brief bio on our current WYSL Select coaching staff:

 Coach Ernest Harmon comes to the Westchester area after coaching for many years in the Long Island Junior Soccer League (LIJSL).
-Coach Harmon is currently head coach of both a premiere and a division 1 girls soccer team.
-He is varsity head coach at School of the Holy Child in Rye, NY.
+Coach Harmon is currently head coach of a premiere girls soccer team.
+He is varsity head coach at Irvington High School in Irvington, NY.
 He is a former Division 1 player at St. Francis College and played professionally for the New York Arrows in the Major Indoor Soccer League (MISL).
 In addition, he played for his country on the Liberian National Team.
 Education includes a BS in Business Management as well as a Masters in Business Administration (MBA).
-Coach Harmon recently returned from the U S Soccer Inaugural International Coaching Exhibition in Buenos Aires, Argentina.
-There he and other coaches from throughout the USA had the opportunity to participated in lectures, discussions and training sessions with members of coaching staffs from the premier professional clubs of Argentina including: Boca Juniors, Estudiantes, Argentinos Juniors along with many coaches from the Argentine Youth National teams.
+Coach Harmon participated in the U S Soccer Inaugural International Coaching Exhibition in Buenos Aires, Argentina.
+There he and other coaches from throughout the USA had the opportunity to participate in lectures, discussions and training sessions with members of coaching staffs from the premier professional clubs of Argentina including: Boca Juniors, Estudiantes, Argentinos Juniors along with many coaches from the Argentine Youth National teams.
 Highlighting of this experience was his particapation in a presentation by coaching directors of the Argentine Football Association (AFA) and, of course, setting aside some time to attend two professional matches (Boca Juniors vs Argentinos Juniors) and (San Lorenzo vs Banfield) before he returned home to the US.

 Sal Menjivar is currently a travel coach with the Eastchester Youth Soccer Association and the Riverdale Soccer Club.
 In addition, he has worked in a variety of coaching roles including assistant director of the Future Stars Camp and the Co-Commissioner and Coaching Director of the Eastchester Youth Soccer Association.
 Coach Menjivar’s playing experience includes John Bowne High School, Flushing Pan-American League, New York Banking Soccer League and the Cosmopolitan League.